Chumper/Zipper/README.md

 - You can easily chain most functions, except `getFileContent`, `getStatus`, `close` and `extractTo` which must come at the end of the chaine.

-The main reason i wrote this little package is the `extractTo` method since it allows you to be very flexible when extracting zips.
+The main reason I wrote this little package is the `extractTo` method since it allows you to be very flexible when extracting zips.
 So you can for example implement an update method which will just override the changed files.

 ##Functions